bz2vsr/statsgate/README.md

 Recent data adds `teamOneStraggler` and `teamTwoStraggler` arrays for late-joining players.
 Straggler charts only use games with these fields and omit matches where no stragglers were recorded.
+Faction popularity statistics still include the 2024 games since faction choices were recorded even when rosters were not.